 The park has nine campgrounds, most of which fill on weekends.
 You’ll probably want to make a reservation, or come during the summer offseason (June-September.)
 Most are $15-20 a night.
 Some have flush toilets, while others have pit toilets.
 See the park’s full list of campgrounds.

 A note about U2’s Joshua Tree album cover

 If you’re a rock music fan, you may wonder about stopping by the spot where U2 shot the album cover to their masterpiece The Joshua Tree album.
 Well, it turns out that’s an entirely different park.

-The cover was shot near Zabriskie Point in Death Valley National Park.
+The album cover was shot near Zabriskie Point in Death Valley National Park (yes, Death Valley has some joshua trees too.)
 That’s a full 4-hour drive away.
 And the exact tree on the cover is no longer standing.

 So basically, there’s not much actual U2 history to be found in Joshua Tree National Park.
 But it’s still cool if you wanna blast “I Still Haven’t Found What I’m Looking For” while you drive through the park.